 I develop new space.
 I do not waste space nor waste money on space.
 Space must have purpose.
 It must own respect.
 As a result of understanding space, I transform ineffective space into space with definition and I develop new space that solves space limitations.

 My love affair with space emerged during the first years of my marriage.
 It was the mid 1980’s.
 The economy was in a deep recession.
 Interest rates were in double digits.
 My husband was focused on his new business.
-I was managing a sales force for a small company.
+I was managing a sales force for a small company to make “ends meet”.

 During the years that followed my relationship with space grew into larger more intricate projects.
 I got a builders license…a real-estate license.
 Understanding the purpose of space became my passion.